khulnasoft/AiKit/docs/overview/deep_dive/formatting.rst

 We have a GitHub action that runs:

 1. Every day at 08:00 UTC
-2. Manually invoked by making a comment with ``ivy-gardener`` on a PR
+2. Manually invoked by making a comment with ``aikit-gardener`` on a PR

 The first action is to ensure that the code in the whole codebase is always formatted correctly.
 The second action is to reformat the files you changed in your PR directly on GitHub.
 This is useful in case if you didn't setup pre-commit correctly or if you or one of our maintainers want to reformat your code remotely.

-Under the hood, when ``ivy-gardener`` is found in a comment, an ivy bot will trigger the same set of lint checks as in the pre-commit process.
+Under the hood, when ``aikit-gardener`` is found in a comment, an aikit bot will trigger the same set of lint checks as in the pre-commit process.
 Then the suggested changes produced in the checks will be applied automatically as a new commit if there is any.

-However, it is possible for the linters run in the ``ivy-gardener`` and the GitHub action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
-In this case, errors will be thrown by the linters and by the lint checks that runs later, while fixes to other simpler errors will still be applied by the ``ivy-gardener`` properly.
+However, it is possible for the linters run in the ``aikit-gardener`` and the GitHub action every day to face formatting errors that need human intervention like typos and uninitialized arguments.
+In this case, errors will be thrown by the linters and by the lint checks that runs later, while fixes to other simpler errors will still be applied by the ``aikit-gardener`` properly.

-On the other hand, ``ivy-gardener`` itself can fail if the bot handling it (ivy-branch) can not apply the changes suggested by the linters, for example, when it does not have access to edit the target branch.
+On the other hand, ``aikit-gardener`` itself can fail if the bot handling it (aikit-branch) can not apply the changes suggested by the linters, for example, when it does not have access to edit the target branch.
 In this case, you should try to give the maintainer bot the access to your branch (which is an option shown in GitHub UI) and give it another try, or manually resolve the formatting errors by committing the changes yourself.